inogolo

 • the person themselves or their representative

-• for places, Merriam Webster's Geographical Dictionary (disputed pronunciations other authorities are checked as well)
+• for places, Merriam Webster's Geographical Dictionary (for disputed pronunciations other authorities are checked as well)

 • media sources such as radio and TV